Honchkrow/DeconE/README.md

 - fibroblasts
 - endothelial cells

-The following demo shows how to generate simulated sample.
-Considering that methods may be written in different language, we output the simulated data as csv file.
+The following demo shows how to generate simulated samples.
+Considering that methods may be written in different languages, we output the simulated data as CSV files.

 ```R
 # create the folder 'test' before running